 - a.
-A closed event, also referred to as "invite-only," is an event where the hosting fraternity allows a small number of non-affiliated member attendees into the chapter space. - b.
+A closed event, also referred to as "invite-only," is an event where the hosting organization allows a small number of non-affiliated member attendees into the chapter space. - b.
 Events must not exceed the membership of the chapter plus one additional guest per each member (sweethearts, alumni, and OU student non-members). - c.
-The host organization is responsible for notifying a Greek Row Community Advisor during "office" hours if a closed event is held regardless of whether alcohol is present or not.

-- d.
-It is not necessary to register/approve such events with the Greek Life Coordinator unless alcohol is present.
-If alcohol is found on the premises or evidence of drinking is documented, disciplinary action will be taken. - e.
+The host organization is responsible for submitting their event for approval through their Organizations official OU Connect page.
+See Policy below for approval instructions. - d.
 Two sober party monitors must be present at the event.
-Regardless of whether the alcohol is present or not, one of the monitors will be the primary event monitor and their contact information must be included in the event notification sent to the Greek Row CA. - f.
-If an event designated as being closed is found to exceed the membership of the chapter plus one additional guest per each member, disciplinary action will be taken. - I. A closed event must not span for longer than 5 hours. - II.
+Regardless of whether the alcohol is present or not, one of the monitors will be the primary event monitor and their contact information must be included in the event submission in OUConnect. - e.
+If an event designated as being closed is found to exceed the membership of the chapter plus one additional guest per each member, disciplinary action will be taken. - I. A closed event must not span for longer than 4 hours. - II.
 Formals are included in the closed event category.